 Related Work

 There are only a few works that directly address the problem of real time text rendering in massive models.
-This section briefly discusses some of these works and shows a few others that address more general problems regarding text rendering (such as label positioning, memory management, and aliasing) and relate them to issues if applied to the case of virtual labels in massive models.
+This section briefly discusses some of these works and shows a few others that address more general problems regarding text rendering (such as label positioning, memory management, and aliasing) and that relate them to issues if applied to the case of virtual labels in massive models.

-The commercial software Aveva Review can display labels on the surfaces of objects from CAD models, which have unique names.
-However, only cylinders and boxes display labels and not all of them show their labels at the same time – there is a strategy to select which objects display their names at each frame, apparently it prioritizes the ones with larger size in screen space.
+The commercial software Aveva Review can display labels on the surfaces of objects from CAD models which have unique names.
+However, only cylinders and boxes display labels and not all of them show their labels at the same time – there is a strategy to select which objects display their names at each frame; apparently, it prioritizes the ones with a larger size in screen space.

-Something that can make an application to limit the number of objects that display labels at the same time is the number of texture context switches that may be required at each frame - since each object has a different name.
-To solve the problem of multiple texture context switches, NVIDIA explains the concept of “texture atlas" showing the benefits of grouping images into a single texture called atlas and using texture coordinates to access the relevant sub-rectangle of this atlas.
+Something that can make an application limit the number of objects that display labels at the same time is the number of texture context switches that may be required at each frame, since each object has a different name.
+To solve the problem of multiple texture context switches, NVIDIA explains the concept of a “texture atlas" showing the benefits of grouping images into a single texture called an atlas, and using texture coordinates to access the relevant sub-rectangle of this atlas.
 In this paper we use an atlas that stores all the required characters, and the labels need to be built from this atlas.

 There are other works that do not directly address massive models, but address issues related to text rendering.
 Qin, McCool and Kaplan present a way to perform text rendering on three-dimensional objects using a vector graphics image representation of text, so that characters show very little aliasing when magnified.
 They use a strategy similar to the one in "Texture Sprites" to place the words on 3D objects.
-However, they use a quadtree in CPU to store a table of characters with different resolutions depending on the complexity of each character and a "sprites table" to arrange the words.
+However, they use a quadtree in the CPU to store a table of characters with different resolutions depending on the complexity of each character and a "sprites table" to arrange the words.
 The table is encoded in the graphics hardware as a texture, so that it can be sampled directly in the GPU.
 As in "Texture Sprites", the technique is presented for a single object at a time.

 Cipriano and Gleicher focus on text positioning on surfaces with sharp curvatures and even with holes.
 For this, they create meshes, called scaffolds, to store the letters and then place them so that they float over objects.
 A single atlas is used to store all the characters and the texture coordinates of the scaffolds are configured in order to obtain the relevant characters.
 One difficulty in using this solution is the introduction of new geometries in the scene, which may be undesirable in massive models rendering, especially when all objects need to display some text.

 The use of virtual textures as an out-of-core solution for textures that occupy a very large space and cannot be entirely stored in RAM or VRAM was explained by Barret and Mittring.
-A "virtual texture" is stored in the hard drive and split into parts of equal size, called pages.
+A "virtual texture" is stored on the hard drive and split into parts of equal size, called pages.
 Only the necessary pages for the graphics API are transferred to memory and stored in a "physical texture" as called by Barret.
 To map the virtual pages into physical pages, a page table is built.